cyber-valley/cvland/.github/ISSUE_TEMPLATE/application-for-a-free-bootcamp.md

 languages you can use:

 ## What is you purpose with BOOTcamp?
-Describe why do you want to participate: homestead at your place, looking for community, curiosity etc.
+Describe why you want to participate: homesteading at your place, looking for community, curiosity, etc.

 ## Your story
-Pitch you personal and/or professional story!
-We want to know everything about you!
-Your passions, skills, powers ...
+Pitch your personal and/or professional story!
+We want to know everything about you — your passions, skills, and strengths.

 ## Estimate you physical power
-What do you do by your hands? pushing buttons and mentoring does not count.
-If nothing, which is unfortunately common nowdays, estimate your will and capacity to do something in physical world?
+What do you do with your hands?
+Pushing buttons and mentoring don’t count.
+If you currently don’t engage in physical tasks, which is unfortunately common nowadays, estimate your willingness and capacity to contribute to the physical world.

 ## How can you be useful in building the citadel genesis and broader network state?
-Brainstorm on the potential roles you wish to take?
-Everything counts ...
+Brainstorm the potential roles you wish to take on.
+Everything counts!

+## Are you willing to share living space with 1-2 humans?
+Please share your preferences, requirements, and any limitations you may have regarding shared accommodations.

 ## Question
-Feel free to ask as any questions!
+Feel free to ask us any questions!
 We will answer them shortly